syphant/andromeda-web/README.md

 </p>

 <p align="center">
-  A modern, minimalist implementation of a web interface for viewing an ErsatzTV channel livestream with an integrated TV guide display.
+  A modern implementation of a web interface for viewing an ErsatzTV channel livestream with an integrated TV guide display.
 </p>

 <p align="center">